shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Muddie punched the wall, and again.
 In rhythm with the drums.

-BUM BUM BUM
+*BUM BUM BUM*

-POUND POUND POUND
+*POUND POUND POUND*

 Muddie punched the last brick with extra fervor, sending it flying into the room.
 Ersie handed her the lantern as they both entered.
 Ersatzica taped her nose and Mudrich’s nose shut.

 [cloth or clothe pin instead of tape?]

-[chatgpt: describe the atmosphere before you talk about the room’s contents]
+Dust and dirt rolled out of the chamber into their bedroom, depositing mostly onto Mudrich’s bed.
+Ersatzica and Mudrich coughed as they breathed it in.
+It was as if they had discovered a long-lost tomb.

-Inside, they found a few dead rat corpses, and the floor was littered in rat feces.
-Cob webs decorated every corner.
+Inside, the floor was littered in rat feces and dotted with rat corpses.
+Cobwebs decorated every corner.
 A puddle or two reflected the lantern light.

 Ersie gasped.